Refugees, people seeking asylum or safety

 Any of us could become a refugee at any time.

-There’s so much noise in the media and in our communities about refugees, especially this year with the General Election receiving so much attention.
+There’s so much noise in the media and in our communities about refugees, people seeking asylum and migration.

 But, amongst the rhetoric, what many people lose sight of is that outside of the polls and soundbites there are real people with real lives that urgently need kindness, help and support.